San Diego Out of State Child Relocation Attorneys

 Child Custody and Moving Away or Out of State

-There may come a time when one parent may decide to move out of the state where the other parent lives.
-This could be for career reasons, such as health issues, family reasons, or because the custodial parent is in a new relationship.
+There may come a time when one parent decides to move out of the state where the other parent lives.
+This could be for career reasons, health issues, family reasons, or because the custodial parent is in a new relationship.
 The California courts understand this is sometimes necessary and generally won’t prevent it.
 However, the non-moving parent can contest the move and attempt to block it.

-How Do California Courts Decide If A Child Can Be Moved Out Of State?
+How Do California Courts Decide a Child Can Be Moved Out of State?

-When considering whether moving out of state is in a child’s best interests, California courts use the following criteria:
+When considering whether moving out of state is in a child’s best interests, California courts consider:

-- The parent’s motive for moving the child out of state (they must show that the reason for the move is legitimate and not just to take the child away from the other parent)
+- The parent’s motive for moving the child out of state (he or she must show that the reason for the move is legitimate and not just to take the child away from the other parent).

 Modification of Custody and Visitation Agreements in San Diego

 In California, a child cannot be moved out of state without a court order.
-Moving a child out of state also requires a modification of the custody and visitation agreements.
+Moving a child out of state also requires a modification of the custody and visitation agreements - especially if you share custody.
 Court orders and custody and visitation agreement modification will require that you negotiate with the other parent through an experienced San Diego child custody lawyer.

-Contact The San Diego Out of State Child Relocation Lawyers at The Law Office of Thomas M. Huguenor Today
+Contact Child Relocation Lawyers at The Law Office of Thomas M. Huguenor

 Even amicable divorces can become hostile when an argument arises over moving a child out of state, so it’s important that you are fully aware of your rights as a parent.
 For over three decades, The Law Office of Thomas M. Huguenor has provided legal guidance to Southern California parents who are working on custody agreements or are mired in difficult custody disputes.
 We understand how much you cherish your relationship with your children and we want to ensure that that relationship remains meaningful and intact.